e-noodle/aws/004_Security_Identity_IAM.md

 ## Cloud Formation (Infrastructre as Code)

 A way of turning your physical infrastructure into code.
 Its a document which describes your AWS environment which become templates which can be used to deploy infrastructure.

+## Cloud Trail
+Used for auditing changes in your environment

+## Opsworks